-3. The bus controller as set forth in claim 1, wherein

-the identification information of each token packet identifies the token packet as the first, the second or a third type instead, and each token packet further includes second address information, the bus controller further comprises logic for serially formulating and transmitting token packets of the third type to the functions for serially authorizing data transactions to be conducted between selected twos of the functions.

-both the first and the second address information of each token packet of the third type being decoded in the second unpartitioned manner for identifying two functions as the authorized functions of the data transaction.
+- the second address information of each data packet of the first type being decoded in the first partitioned manner for identifying the authorized bus signal distributor/ interface, and - the second address information of each data packet of the second type being decoded in the second unpartitioned manner for identifying the authorized multi-media function. - 3.
+The computer system as set forth in claim 1, wherein - the identification information of each token packet identifies the token packet as the first, the second or a third type instead, and each token packet further includes second address information, - the bus controller of the system unit further comprises logic to serially formulate and transmit token packets of the third type to the multi-media functions to serially authorize data transactions to be conducted between selected twos of the multi-media functions, - both the first and the second address information of each token packet of the third type being decoded in the second unpartitioned manner for identifying two multimedia functions as the authorized multi-media functions of the data transaction.